Samuel Adams Darcy: Background

-"Samuel Adams Darcy" was born Samuel Dardeck in 1905 in the Russian Empire, the son of Fagella Weissbly and Isidor Dardeck.
+"Samuel Adams Darcy" was born Samuel Dardeck in the Russian Empire in 1905, the son of Ukrainian Jews Fagella Weissbly and Isidor Dardeck.
 In 1908 he and his family immigrated to New York.
 He spent his early years growing up in New York City, attending DeWitt Clinton High School in Midtown, and eventually New York University.
 At an early age Darcy witnessed his father, an ardent union member, severely beaten by police at a garment workers picket line.
 According to Darcy that was a defining moment in the development of his own political beliefs.
-During a 1998 radio interview, he recalled: My father was a worker in American factories until his 79th year.
-He was a member of the International Ladies' Garment Workers' Union, and I was about ten years old when he started taking me to union meetings.
-He was in Local 35.
-It ignited an interest in American workers' welfare that has stayed for me to this day, in fact...
-We tried to organize child laborers.
-When I was twelve and a half years old, I worked for the O'Sullivan Rubber Heel Company in Lower Manhattan about 1917 ...
-From my previous couple of years in my father's union, I became interested in organizing young child laborers, who were employed illegally, against laws which prohibited children [from] working in factories below the age of sixteen.
-We organized something called the Young Workers League.
-In the YWL, we looked around for help, working out a program for improvement ...
-I read the findings of Darwin ... and the Communist Manifesto.
+During a 1998 radio interview, he recalled: